Ebola Vaccines

 Ebolavirus Passive Immuninzation

-The WHO recommended in 2022 using two monoclonal antibody treatments in treating Ebola: mAb114 (Ansuvimab; Ebanga) and REGN-EB3 (Inmazeb).
+The Lancet Infectious Disease reported on November 30, 2023, that monoclonal antibodies (mAbs) were approved for emergency use by the U.S. FDA and used in clinical trials during the DRC 2018–20 EVD epidemic.
+These trials demonstrated that mAbs contributed to an increase in the number of EVD survivors.
+The WHO recommended that in 2022, two monoclonal antibody treatments be used in treating Ebola: mAb114 (Ansuvimab; Ebanga) and REGN-EB3 (Inmazeb).
 The U.S. National Institutes of Health (NIH) says monoclonal antibodies (mAbs) are made in a laboratory to fight a particular infection and are administered during an infusion. mAbs are different than vaccines, says the NIH.
 Approved Ebola mAbs included but are not limited to:

 Ebanga (mAb114) is a human IgG1 MAb targeted to the Zaire ebolavirus glycoprotein, available in a lyophilized form.
 The WHO issued a strong recommendation in August 2022.
 On December 22, 2020, Ridgeback Biotherapeutics L.P. confirmed that the U.S. FDA approved Ebanga to treat Zaire Ebola.

-On May 2, 2022, the U.S. FDA issued a priority review voucher for a material threat medical countermeasure (MCM) product application for INMAZEB (atoltivimab, maftivimab, and odesivimab-ebgn), Zaire ebolavirus, manufactured by Regeneron Pharmaceuticals, Inc. As a result, the FDA approved Inmazed in October 2020.
+On May 2, 2022, the U.S. FDA issued a priority review voucher for a material threat medical countermeasure (MCM) product application for INMAZEB (atoltivimab, maftivimab, and odesivimab-ebgn), manufactured by Regeneron Pharmaceuticals, Inc. As a result, the FDA approved Inmazed in October 2020.

 On October 14, 2020, the U.S. FDA approved an antibody cocktail from Regeneron that's been shown to reduce Ebola-related mortality rates.
 The treatment, known as REGN-EB3, is a mixture of (3) monoclonal antibodies (atoltivimab, maftivimab, and odesivimab-ebgn) and is marketed under the brand name Inmazeb.
 Inmazeb is indicated to treat infection caused by Zaire ebolavirus in adult and pediatric patients, including neonates born to a mother who is RT-PCR positive for Zaire ebolavirus infection.